Delhi statehood demand: UT's hybrid model is constitutional, special administrative treatment also found in other jurisdictions - Firstpost

 The recent spat between two eminent leaders from the Aam Aadmi Party (AAP) and Delhi BJP about the issue of the statehood goes to show the lamentable condition of politics in the country.
-It all started with BJP's Delhi unit president Manoj Tiwari stating the Supreme Court had made it clear that Delhi could not be granted full statehood.
-AAP Delhi convener Gopal Rai retorted by stating that Tiwari was spreading “falsehoods” about the matter.
+It all started when BJP's Delhi unit president Manoj Tiwari stated last week that the Supreme Court made it clear that Delhi cannot be granted full statehood.
+AAP Delhi convener Gopal Rai retorted by saying that Tiwari was spreading “falsehoods” about the matter.

 AAP Delhi convenor @AapKaGopalRai 's letter to Delhi BJP Cheif Manoj Tiwari on Delhi Full Statehood . pic.twitter.com/7wWWZEO4hX